UMAprotocol/UMIPs/UMIPs/umip-62.md

 }
 ```

-Voters should use the `cumulativeMultipler` field.
+Voters should use the `cumulativeMultipler` value.

 ## Security Considerations
 Adding this identifier by itself poses little security risk to the DVM or priceless financial contract users.
 However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to avoid the loss of funds for synthetic token holders.
 Additionally, the contract deployer should ensure that there is a network of funding rate proposers and disputers that can correctly manage the funding rate process.